Schrems: the law student who brought down a transatlantic data pact

 Like many Vienna residents, Schrems has a cafe - the traditional Cafe Ritter in the Austrian capital's fashionable Mariahilf shopping district - that is like a second home where he likes to spend much of his time and receive visitors.

-In 2013, ex-National Security Agency (NSA) contractor Edward Snowden leaked details about the U.S. government's Prism program that allowed it to harvest private information directly from big tech companies such as Facebook.
+In 2013, ex-National Security Agency (NSA) contractor Edward Snowden leaked details about the U.S. government's Prism programme that allowed it to harvest private information directly from big tech companies such as Facebook.

 Facebook has repeatedly denied being a "back door" for U.S. spies.